mtcp-stack/mtcp/README.md

 ### CCP support

+You can optionally use [CCP](https://ccp-project.github.io/)'s congestion control implementation rather than mTCP's.
+You'll have wider selection of congestion control algorithms with CCP.
+(Currently this feature is experimental and under revision.)

 Using [CCP](https://ccp-project.github.io/) for congestion control (disabled by default), requires the CCP library.
-If you would like to enable CCP, simply run configure script with --enable-ccp option.
+If you would like to enable CCP, simply run configure script with `--enable-ccp` option.

 1. Install Rust.
 Any installation method should be fine.
 We recommend using
    rustup: